 How does therapy help with anxiety?

 You may have read already that I believe strongly in doing therapy that is known to be effective.
 In my experience this helps people to meet their goals and get back to fully living their lives much faster.
 There are two types of therapies that are the gold standard for anxiety treatment, cognitive behavioral therapy (CBT) and acceptance and commitment therapy (ACT).
 The foundation of either approach is to help you better understand the various parts of your emotions and how you have gotten stuck in patterns of anxiety and avoidance that aren’t working.
 From there we may help you learn how to step back and look at your thoughts in a more objective and helpful way or learn how to be more accepting of thoughts and emotions.
 Most anxiety therapy involves some type of exposure therapy or facing the things you have been avoiding in a gradual, systematic way.
 Think about it like climbing up a ladder, we start with facing the smaller triggers first before we get to the big ones!
 Ready to get started?
-Head on over to my contact page to send me an email or give me a call to take the next step!
+Head over to our contact page to send us an email or give us a call to take the next step!